ripSquid/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 - to inform the alumni members about those events in the chapter that may be of interest in them
 - to arrange events where the chapter's members can meet and network with alumni members, such as alumni pubs

-### 3.4 International students

-The committee for communications has a general responsibility for the communication with the international students of the school of EECS at campus KTH Kista.

-These responsibilities include:

-- to help the new students when they start, for example by arranging tours of the campus and providing them with important and helpful information
-- to invite the international students to the chapter's different events, such as pubs, LAN parties, gasques and chapter meetings
-- to ensure that information from the chapter is available in english

 ## 4 Economy

 The committee has no economy of its own.